 Microsoft Corp.
-(MSFT), the world’s largest software maker, will release a new version of the Windows Phone program in handsets this fall, part of a broad effort to gain ground against Apple Inc. and Google Inc. (GOOG) in mobile devices.
+(MSFT:US), the world’s largest software maker, will release a new version of the Windows Phone program in handsets this fall, part of a broad effort to gain ground against Apple Inc. and Google Inc. (GOOG:US) in mobile devices.

 Windows Phone 8 has the same core software as the new Windows 8 operating system for personal computers and tablets, meaning it can be used in a variety of phone models at different prices, the company said at an event in San Francisco today.